scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 # Port-Bot

-Run it from its folder by typing "python3.7 start.py" on terminal and scan the QR code with a phone.
-To initialize it send him a message.
+Run it from its folder by typing "python3.7 start.py" and scan the QR code with a phone.
+To initialize it message him.

 Requirements:
  - Python 3